Gorgonopsia: Evolution

 Synapsida has traditionally been split into the basal "Pelycosauria" and the derived Therapsida.
 The former comprises cold-blooded creatures with a sprawling gait and presumably lower metabolism which evolved in the Upper Carboniferous.
 Through the middle to late 20th-century, American palaeontologist Everett C. Olson investigated synapsid diversity in the Middle Permian San Angelo, Flowerpot, and Chickasha Formations in North America, and noted that pelycosaur diversity reduced from six to three in these formations, and that they coexisted with several fragmentary specimens which he interpreted as therapsids.
 He then suggested the adaptive shift from pelycosaur-grade to therapsid-grade took place during the Middle Permian (Olson's Extinction); however, the classification of those "therapsids" and the age of the formations have since been challenged.
-Thus, the exact timing of the therapsid takeover is unclear, but the seven major therapsid groups (Biarmosuchia, Dinocephalia, Anomodontia, Gorgonopsia, Therocephalia, and Cynodontia) had evolved by 265 million years ago during the Wordian.
-The oldest gorgonopsian specimen is a partial snout (genus undeterminable) from the Eodicynodon Assemblage Zone of the Karoo Basin, roughly dating to the Wordian.
-Phorcys from the lowermost end of Karoo's Tapinocephalus Assemblage Zone, roughly dating a little later to the Wordian/Capitian boundary, is the oldest identifiable gorgonopsian taxon.
+Thus, the exact timing of the therapsid takeover is unclear, but the six major therapsid groups (Biarmosuchia, Dinocephalia, Anomodontia, Gorgonopsia, Therocephalia, and Cynodontia) had evolved by 265 million years ago during the Wordian.

+The oldest definitive gorgonopsian fossil worldwide comes from the Port des Canonge Formation of Mallorca in the western Mediterranean.
+The rocks of this formation are imprecisely dated, however magnetostratigraphy, palynology and ichnology constrain its age to the earliest Wordian at minimum.
+The stratigraphic position of the gorgonopsian itself and surrounding fossil track record may suggest it is significantly older, potentially Roadian of the early Guadalupian (Middle Permian) or even of the Kungurian or Artinskian stages of the Cisuralian (Early Permian).
+Such an age would not only make it the oldest gorgonopsian yet known, but the oldest therapsid altogether.
+Although of indeterminable species, the anatomy of the Mallorcan gorgonopsian suggests it is more derived than the earliest-diverging recognised gorgonopsian, Nochnitsa, and is consistent with a position in or just outside of the base of the "African" and "Russian" clades.
+This suggests that not only were gorgonopsians present in the earliest Wordian, if not the late Cisuralian, but that their diversification was well underway by this time and that the clade as a whole likely originated before this interval.
+Furthermore, it suggests that early gorgonopsian (and indeed therapsid) diversity was not restricted to high-latitudes of temperate Pangaea, as previously suggested from literal readings of the fossil record, but also included the low equatorial latitudes of the supercontinent (where Mallorca was located).